GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 This site only covers the second option, at least for now.
 The last item, building a media streaming application is beyond the scope of this site.
-Frankly, it requries a team of expert programmers and thousands of human-hours of work.
+Frankly, it requires a team of expert programmers and thousands of human-hours of work.
 Unless your goal is to enter that market as a competitor, you're better off using one of the other methods.